 sense.
 The disciple of Jesus is called to give his total allegiance to Jesus,

-a political action that transcends all national, ethnic, social, cultural,
+a political action that transcends all national, ethnic, social, and cultural loyalties

 The only “revolution” that

-Jesus in glory.
-That biblical declaration alone tells us that no government in
+That biblical declaration alone tells us that no government in existence today will

 Corinthians 15:20-28).

-called to testify to that political reality while living in a fallen
+the Nazarene is called to testify to that political reality while living

-world.
-But to work for change in the corrupt institutions of this age means
+in a fallen world.
+But to work for change in the corrupt institutions of this

-working for something that will not endure, to expend time and energy on “meat
+age means working for something that will not endure, to expend time and energy

 Corinthians 7:31).